zkdlffkdb/location-review-validator/README.md

 ## Setup instructions
 On initial setup, run `python -m venv venv`
 Install requirements on  the virtual environment with `pip install -r requirements` The repository does not include the data folder, so include it with the required data as per the directory.
+To run the backend, run `python ./src/main.py` to startup the backend server

 ### Data Setup
 1. Run data_processing.py to get the data file for labelling and analysis